dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 future versions of Notcurses (it is possible that future versions will process input in their own contexts).

+When support is detected, the Kitty keyboard disambiguation protocol will be requested.
+This eliminates most of the **BUGS** mentioned below.

 # BUGS

 Failed escape sequences are not yet played back in their entirety; only an